+R0140 The Architecture for Shore-based Infrastructure 'fit for eNavigation'

+R0148 The Need to Implement Regional e-Navigation Solutions Based on International Standards

 In this era of near-instantaneous communication, digital technologies are gradually being integrated into the maritime environment.
 Limitations in communication, such as transmission range, data speed, and access cost, are steadily being addressed and overcome.
 In the upcoming years, it is expected that the availability of robust, cost-effective maritime digital communication systems will be improved.
 IALA has played a significant role in the development of such systems, with key contributions to technologies like AIS and, more VDES.

-THE IALA MARITIME RADIO COMMUNICATIONS PLAN (MRCP)
+THE IALA MARITIME RADIO COMMUNICATIONS MANUAL

-Maritime Radio Communication Plan (MRCP) is a comprehensive framework designed to facilitate efficient and coordinated use of radio communication systems in the maritime domain from the perspective of IALA.

-The MRCP aims to ensure seamless communication between various stakeholders, such as ships, coastal stations, and port authorities, by standardizing radio frequencies, operational procedures, and equipment.
-This, in turn, enhances navigational safety, environmental protection, and overall efficiency of maritime operations.
+The objective of the Maritime Radio Communications Manual (MARCOM) is to provide an overview of the use of radio communication to support the operational needs of IALA members, with a focus on Marine Aids to Navigation including Vessel Traffic Services (VTS).
+This includes the need for infrastructure to support communications between ships and shore considering current, developing, and future systems.

+The MARCOM is designed to support radio communication within an increasingly digital maritime environment.
+It should assist in the formulation of policy for National and International spectrum allocation and usage and provide input to the ongoing work of the International Telecommunications Union (ITU).
+This MARCOM manual reflects the requirements for effective and secure communications identified by IMO, in addressing the needs of the maritime industry, including domestic commercial vessels and recreational craft.

+A VISION FOR DIGITALISATION OF SHIPPING AND MARITIME TRANSPORTATION

+This document outlining IALA's vision for the digitalization of waterways and shipping.
+The key focus of the discussion paper is to outline the roadmaps for the IALA’s digital technology developments (i.e. S200, VDES, MASS, Digital Communications, Maritime Digital Twin, Maritime Robotics, Maritime Cybersecurity).

 AIS (COMMUNICATIONS ASPECTS)

 An overview of the Automatic Identification System (AIS) was introduced in a previous chapter 6.7.
 To recap, it is a VHF maritime mobile system designed as a tool to argument navigation data for ship-to-ship collision avoidance and VTSs, and, as a means for littoral States to obtain information about ships and their cargo.
 AIS also allows for the exchange of safety related data between ships, from ship to shore and from shore to ship.
-There are numerous types of AIS devices, known as stations, which are identified by a unique Maritime Mobile Service Identity (MMSI) and use the AIS international open standard to communicate.
+There are numerous types of AIS devices, known as stations, which are identified by a unique Maritime Mobile Service Identity (MMSI) or a freeform maritime identity and use the AIS international open standard to communicate.
 AIS enables the automatic exchange of shipboard data from vessel sensors (dynamic data), as well as manually entered static and voyage related data, between one vessel and another and between a vessel and a shore authority using terrestrial or satellite communications.
 AIS has been mandated as a shipboard carriage requirement for vessels under the revised Chapter V of the International Convention for the Safety of Life at Sea, 1974 (as amended) (SOLAS 74) section 19.2.4.
 In addition, some administrations require AIS carriage on non SOLAS vessels.
 The main benefits of AIS are summarized below:

 Data exchange, such as identification and course, between vessels within VHF